 Some schools offer law school preparation summer programs.
 See below for a partial list:

 Florida State Law’s Summer for Undergraduates Program—an intensive, four-week program that provides interested students with an inside look at law school and the legal profession.

 Trials is a residential scholarship program that helps talented and motivated college students of modest means gain admission to the nation’s leading law schools.

-For five weeks in July and August, Trials students take residence at Harvard or New York University.
-The residency alternates from year to year, with Harvard hosting the program in 2009, and NYU Law hosting in 2010.
+For five weeks in June and July, Trials students take residence at Harvard or New York University.

 The Chicago-Kent PreLaw Undergraduate Scholars program (“PLUS”) offers a unique and unforgettable experience for college students who are interested in the legal profession.
 This rigorous four-week program is designed to provide students with a “taste” of the law school experience.
 The program is primarily directed at undergraduate college students from disadvantaged groups that are underrepresented in the legal profession.